amirylm/p2pmq/resources/docs/README.md

 ### Network Topology

-Standalone oracles that connects via the engine, forms a global network that is consist of multiple overlay networks, for sharing verifiable data that was originated within the oracles.

-Each oracle creates an overlay networks (AKA topic) for outbound and inbound traffic, where other oracles can join and subscribe for messages.
+Each network creates an overlay network for outbound traffic (i.e. pubsub topic), where other networks can subscribe for messages.

-**NOTE:** There might be multiple overlays for broadcasting messages from the same network, depends on versioning and business logic.
+There might be multiple overlay networks for broadcasting messages from the same network, depends on versioning and business logic.
+For instance, in case the encoding of the messages has changed, a new overlay network will be created for the new version, and the old overlay network will be neglected until it is no longer needed or used.

+The amount of overlay connections to nodes in other networks might be changed dynamically, depends on the network topology and the amount of nodes in each network.
+Gossipsub allows to configure the amount of peers per topic, while having decent propagation of messages.
+That property enables to scale the global network to a large amount of nodes, w/o flooding the wires and consuming too much resources.

 ### Message Validation